* NOTICE *

 Tennis courts: CLOSED for refurbishment follow the project details here.

 - The sportsfields cater for football, hockey and cricket, as well as for training, school sport and carnivals.

-- There are tennis courts, cricket nets, flood lights, change rooms, toilets and hockey and tennis club houses.
+- There are four tennis courts (Tennis court hire: 9908 2366 ), two enclosed cricket nets, flood lights, change rooms, toilets and hockey and tennis club houses.

 - Elements of the former Primrose Park Sewage Works structure including the former engine house, tunnels and canals can still be seen today, and the remaining buildings house the Primrose Park Art and Craft Centre as well as a range of sporting clubs.